freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 07/02/2022 OFFICIAL: Richard Heart is timing the market.

 + 06/30/2022 Pulsechain will probably launch in Q4 [-dollarcostcrypto](https://twitter.com/liquidloansio/status/1542248086961020929?t=Nup9yJtRyrCgRxGeFoOF5g&s=08)

 + 06/29/2022 Still no Pulsechain?
 Can the devs do something?!!?!?